PDF files can be viewed with the Acrobat® Reader®

 Session 1: Getting Started-Determining assets to study and climate information

-Presenters provided an overview of the key steps involved in conducting a vulnerability assessment as well as examples of studies that include selecting assets and developing climate and extreme weather event information.
+Speakers provided an overview of the key steps involved in conducting a vulnerability assessment as well as examples of studies that included steps for selecting critical assets and developing climate and extreme weather event information.
+The presenters were: Becky Lupes, FHWA; Mike Flood, Parsons Brinckerhoff; Joel Smith, Stratus Consulting; and Rob Kafalenos, FHWA.

 Session 2: System-Level Vulnerability Assessments